I’m pretty sure I used to be cool.

 5. I wear leggings.
 A lot.

-When I slipped into my first pair of leggings as a pregnant mom-to-be, I swear I heard angels sing.
-What a gloriously comfortable thing it is to wear pants (yes, I consider them pants) that don’t lead to a muffin top or squished thigh fat.
+When I slipped into my first pair of leggings as a pregnant mom-to-be, I heard angels sing.
+What a gloriously comfortable thing it is to wear pants (yes, I consider them pants) that are soft as butter and don’t lead to a muffin top or squished thigh fat.
 And the versatility!
 Leggings can go from day to night, from workday to workout.
-And remember last winter?
-When life with kids was all about survival and not about looking like a ski bunny?
-And we all wore our long puffy coats all day every day and our pants didn’t even show?
-Tell me I wasn’t more comfortable in my thick leggings than the moms in their too-tight designer skinny jeans.
+And remember Boston winters?
+When life with kids who need to be outdoors is all about not freezing?
+And we all wear our long puffy coats all day every day and our pants don’t even show?
+Tell me I’m not more comfortable in my thick leggings than I would be in the expensive jeans collecting dust in my closet.